FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 FTS is a Python3 implementation of the TAK Server for devices like CivTAK , WinTAK and ITAK, it is cross-platform.
 FreeTAKServer, as of Release 1.5, provides Situational Awareness and other capabilities such as:

 -  Web administration
-- Federation Service (Connecting two or more FTS instances) -Data Package upload and retrieval
+- Federation Service (Connecting two or more FTS instances)
+- Data Package upload and retrieval
 - Image transfer and storage
 - COT recording in a database
 - Execution of common task list (using the ExCheck plugin for WinTAK; ATAK plugin only available to users with takmaps.com access)